-In this letter, we propose using a 50/50 beam splitter followed by the linear amplifiers or detectors to construct a dual-path measurement scheme that realizes Hanbury Brown and Twiss (HBT) interferometry~\cite{Brown:1956zza} in quantum optics.
-The linear detectors (phase-perserving amplifiers) are widely used in the axion haloscope experiments.
-Current commercial cryogenic high electron mobility transistor (HEMT)~\cite{HEMT} already offers a flat gain over a frequency range of $10\,$GHz with an adding random noise at 10-20 photons~\cite{HEMT}, and amplifiers like the Josephson Parametric Amplifier (JPA)~\cite{JPA2011} can approach to the quantum limit.
-At very low signal/thermal photon occupation numbers, the major sensitivity hurdles are due to the quantum fluctuations and the added noises in detection channel.
-The general method of signal identification is to accumulate sufficient statistics at each giving frequency point so it takes a very long integration time due to the unfavorable signal-to-noise ratio.
-The interferometer scheme in microwave quantum optics, however, has already demonstrated to achieve {\it two orders of magnitude} noise reduction~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020}, as the un-correlated noises in the dual receiver chains cancel and the correlations of field quadratures can be measured.
-With this scheme, the effective correlated noise level can be significantly lower than the noise level in a single amplification channel because the interferometer scheme is not sensitive to the inevitable microwave signals insertion loss in the channels between the cavity and the amplifiers.
+In this paper, we propose to use a 50/50 beam splitter followed by linear amplifiers or single photon detectors to construct a dual-path measurement scheme that realizes Hanbury Brown and Twiss (HBT) interferometry~\cite{Brown:1956zza} in quantum optics.
+Linear detectors (phase-preserving amplifiers) are widely used in axion haloscope experiments.
+Current commercial cryogenic high electron mobility transistors (HEMT) already offer a flat gain over a frequency range of $10\,$GHz with the addition of random noise at 10-20 photons, and amplifiers such as the Josephson Parametric Amplifier (JPA)~\cite{JPA2011} can approach the standard quantum limit (SQL).
+At very low signal/thermal photon occupation numbers, the major sensitivity hurdles are due to quantum fluctuations and added noise in the detection channel.
+The traditional method of signal identification is to accumulate sufficient statistics at each given frequency point, so it takes a long integration time due to the unfavorable signal-to-noise ratio.
+The HBT interferometer scheme deployed in microwave quantum optics, however, has already been demonstrated to achieve {\it high} noise reductions~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020} because the uncorrelated noises in the dual receiver chains cancel and the correlations of field quadratures can be measured.
+With this scheme, the effective correlated noise level can be significantly lower than the noise level in a single amplification channel, as the interferometer setup is not sensitive to the inevitable microwave signal insertion loss in the channels between the cavity and the amplifiers.